 At the end of September, I finally got the chance to take the business class in the Cathay Pacific A350 planes for my trip from Hong Kong to Seoul.
 I have previously sat in the Premium Economy seats on the… Read More.

-In this trip report I review Cathay Pacific First Class on the B777-300 JFK to HKG.
+In this trip report, I review Cathay Pacific First Class on the B777-300 JFK to HKG.
 On my trips between Asia and the United States, I have had the opportunity to fly Cathay Pacific First Class a few times.
 Cathay… Read More.

 I flew Cathay Pacific First Class in the Boeing 747-400 from Hong Kong to Tokyo Haneda in late 2015.
-Travelling in First Class gives you entry to the Cathay Pacific Pier first class lounge and The Wing business class airport… Read More.
+Traveling in First Class gives you entry to the Cathay Pacific Pier first class lounge and The Wing business class airport… Read More.

 In this article, I review Cathay Pacific on the A350-900 in Premium Economy from London Gatwick to Hong Kong.
 I have also reviewed Cathay Pacific A350 Premium Economy Singapore to Hong Kong.
 I have also reviewed Cathay Pacific Business Class… Read More.

-I have compared Cathay Pacific Vs Singapore Airlines in Business Class.
+I have compared Cathay Pacific vs. Singapore Airlines in Business Class.

 COPYRIGHT 2014 - 2023 LUXURYTRAVELDIARY.COM REPRODUCTION WITHOUT CONSENT FORBIDDEN.